wind-zsq/Pysics/README.md

 # Pysics
-A 3D rendering and pysics library, written in python. \n It's based on a well-known GUI library: pygame. \n (It's not finished yet!)\n
+A 3D rendering and pysics library, written in python.
+It's based on a well-known GUI library: pygame.
+(It's not finished yet!)

 # How to use
 Nothing! \n

 # About us
-We are senior students from Shanghai, China. \n
+We are senior students from Shanghai, China.
-Our email account: 1766954774@qq.com\n
+Our email account: 1766954774@qq.com
-Welcom to support us! \n
+Welcom to support us!